Non-overlap Average Treatment Effect Bounds: Simulation Studies

-The simulation study compares the non-overlap bounds to a doubly-robust estimator of the ATE in a setting designed to exhibit extreme non-overlap.
-As a benchmark, we applied a doubly-robust one-step estimator based on the uncentered EIF of ATE, which is
+The simulation studies compare the non-overlap bounds to a doubly-robust estimator of the ATE in settings designed to exhibit a range of overlap regimes.
+As a benchmark, we applied a doubly-robust estimator based on the uncentered EIF of the ATE, given by